d-diaz/lidar_plot_registration/docs/functional_specification.md

 4. The user executes the next Jupyter Notebook cell which calls a function that loads the inputs and checks their formatting, including whether coordinates of trees in the tree list fall entirely within the footprint of the lidar point cloud.
 The function returns a message indicating whether the user's tree list (and point cloud) conform to the formatting requirements for this package.
 5. If the user-provided tree list (and/or point cloud) did not meet specifications, the function returns an error message indicating the source of non-compliance and documentation or links to documentation with formatting requirements including field names and formats.

-### Inspecting Parameters of the 3D TreeModel, Visualizing a Single Tree
+### B. Inspecting Parameters of the 3D TreeModel, Visualizing a Single Tree
 **Objective:** The user wants to see which parameters are involved in the generation of the 3D TreeModel, and manipulate those parameters interactively to change the shape of a tree.

 **Interactions:**